Solutional

-Proper Retry in JavaScript
+How to Implement Retry Logic in JavaScript_

 def get(url)